apantle/awsome-factory-associator/README.md

 Provides a syntax to **define factories** with **any kind of association**.
 Helping you create models and the **environment** needed for each **test** with **inline awesome configuration**.

+Tests bootstrap loading of models based on [sails-hook-sequelize](https://github.com/KSDaemon/sails-hook-sequelize).
+**Now it can be used with any project using sequelize without forcing to install or lift sails**.

 Using as base the code of module **sails-industrial-factories** for the attributes creation.

 ## Setup